-Florida Senate Bill (SB) 7026, cited as Marjory Stoneman Douglas High School Public Safety Act, created the mental health assistance allocation to provide funding to assist school districts in establishing school based mental health services.
+Florida Senate Bill (SB) 7026, cited as Marjory Stoneman Douglas High School Public Safety Act, created the mental health assistance allocation to provide funding to assist school districts in establishing school-based mental health services.
 SB 7030 (2019) enhanced the school safety and security requirements established in Senate Bill (SB) 7026 (2018) by addressing the legislative recommendations of the Marjory Stoneman Douglas High School (MSDHS) Public Safety Commission.
-To support the mental health needs of our students and to meet these requirements, Bay District Schools (BDS) Student Services Department established, and expanded the BDS Mental Health Team.
+To support the mental health needs of our students and to meet these requirements, Bay District Schools (BDS) established the Bay District Schools Student Wellness Programs.

 Call 911 to reach Emergency Medical Services